changchuanjun/Pangenome-TCPfamily-analysis-script/README.md

 # Pangenome-family-analysis-script
-Pangenome-wide characterization of the TCP gene family and its role in regulating adventitious shoot generation in apple
+Pangenome-wide characterization of the TCP gene family and its potential role in regulating adventitious shoot generation in apple